QLWeilcf/OSMapNote/awesome/awesome-leaflet.md

 # awesome leaflet

-## Leafletµ÷ÓÃ·½·¨
+## Leafletè°ƒç”¨æ–¹æ³•
-Ê¹ÓÃÔÚÏß°æ±¾
+ä½¿ç”¨åœ¨çº¿ç‰ˆæœ¬
-The latest stable Leaflet release is hosted on a CDN ¡ª to start using it straight away, place this in the head of your HTML code:
+The latest stable Leaflet release is hosted on a CDN â€” to start using it straight away, place this in the head of your HTML code:
 ```javascript
 <link rel="stylesheet" href="http://cdn.leafletjs.com/leaflet/v0.7.7/leaflet.css" />
 <script src="http://cdn.leafletjs.com/leaflet/v0.7.7/leaflet.js"></script>
 ```

-Ê¹ÓÃ±¾µØ°æ±¾
+ä½¿ç”¨æœ¬åœ°ç‰ˆæœ¬
  * leaflet.js - This is the minified Leaflet JavaScript code.
  * leaflet-src.js - This is the readable, unminified Leaflet JavaScript, which is sometimes helpful for debugging.
  * leaflet.css - This is the stylesheet for Leaflet.